-Players are expected to comply with the New Zealand Cricket formally adopted position on helmet safety requirements as detailed in the NZC Game on Resource on page 63.
+Players are expected to comply with the New Zealand Cricket formally adopted position on helmet safety requirements as detailed in the NZC Community Cricket Helmet Policy.

 - 2.1.1 NCA, WVCA & CMCA specific: Compulsory for all players in all grades must wear a helmet. - 2.1.2 BOPCA specific: All batters regardless of age, must wear a helmet (with a faceguard) against fast or medium-pace bowling.
 It is also strongly recommended that a helmet is worn when batting against spin bowling